hungcq/knowledge-repo/IT/designing-data-intensive-applications/9-consistency-consensus.md

   - Append a “set username” mes to the log
   - Read the log, wait for the mes you just append to be delivered back
   - Check for messages contain the same username: if the first mes is your mes -> success
-- -> Not ensure linearizable reads
+- -> Not ensure linearizable reads: changes are not immediately visible when reading from a data store updated async with the log
 - Ways to implement linearizable reads:
-  - Append a mes, read the log & wait until the mes is delivered back
+  - Append a dummy mes, read the log & wait -> do the actual read when the mes is delivered back
   - Fetch last mes position, wait until all mes up to that pos is delivered
   - Read from a sync replica
-- Implement total order broadcast using linearizable storage (other way around):
+- Implement total order broadcast using linearizable storage (the other way around):
   - Append a linearizable int to order mes
   - If node receive mes n + 2, must wait for n + 1 to arrive
 - Make all nodes agree on a linearizable int, even in case of failure -> consensus algo